ossd-s24/project-evaluation/godot_evaluation.md

 __URL for instructions for how to install development environment:__ The idea for using the product is that Godot should be self contained, so no extra requirements.
 For contributing to code, they have [this](https://docs.godotengine.org/en/stable/contributing/development/index.html).

 __Are these instruction clear?
-Do you think they would be easy to follow?__  Yes
+Do you think they would be easy to follow?__  Kind of.
+Lots of instructions; kind of spread out.

 __Number of contributors:__ 2,393 contributors